All Episodes

 He's issued a statement.

-And it's it's completely illustrative of what happened to Dick Luger and what will happen and has happened to every Republican who refuses to stand up for conservatism.
+And it's completely illustrative of what happened to Dick Luger and what will happen and has happened to every Republican who refuses to stand up for conservatism.

 They become moderates, then liberals to one degree or another.